trevianxyz/abai/pages/poetry-video-submission.md

 layout: page
 title: 'Abai Video Poetry Reading Contest'
 image: /assets/images/abai_video_contest.png
+descrip: "In an effort to pay homage to the Abai’s legacy, the Embassy of Kazakhstan launched a contest raise awareness of Abai's works and to learn more about the history and culture of Kazakhstan."
 ---
 Kazakhstan celebrates the 175th Anniversary of Abai Kunanbaiuly throughout 2020.
 Abai is a well-known Kazakh poet, great thinker, composer and philosopher.
 Abai's legacy is a rich collection of songs, poems, and prose.

 In an effort to pay homage to the Abai’s legacy, the Embassy of Kazakhstan launched a contest raise awareness of Abai's works and to learn more about the history and culture of Kazakhstan.
-We hope the participants gain confidence in public speaking skills and build self-confidence - attributes that Abai himself held in high regard.
+We hope the participants also benefit by gaining confidence in public speaking, and build self-confidence - attributes that Abai himself held in high regard.

 Submit your videos for the Abai poetry reading competition using the form below.